lost-theory/python-live/lpl_01_advanced_python_features.md

 ## Advanced Python features

 A Byte of Python teaches the basic syntax and features of Python.
-Here is a brief tour of a few more advanced features of the language.
+Here is a brief tour of a few more advanced features of the language or things that aren't covered in the book.

 ## Truthiness